Different types of syntactic agreement recruit the same units within large language models: Related work

 Model interpretability work has investigated how syntactic information is represented within LLMs.
 Some early studies showed that syntax-related information is encoded in the intermediate layers of language models, as revealed by classifiers trained to recover syntactic labels from hidden states \citep{belinkov2017evaluating, tenney-etal-2019-bert, jawahar-etal-2019-bert}.
 Other studies have examined the geometry of embedding spaces, showing that syntactic dependency structure can be recovered from representational distances.
 In particular, \citet{hewitt-manning-2019-structural} introduced an approach (`structural probe’) that reveals that entire parse trees are implicitly encoded in model representations.
 Also leveraging the geometry of the embedding space, \citet{starace-etal-2023-probing} found that part-of-speech and dependency information are jointly represented.

 More recent work has moved from distributed representations to identifying sparse, functionally meaningful components. \citet{lakretz2019emergence, lakretz2021mechanisms} used targeted ablations in LSTMs to identify model units that are responsible for number agreement.
-Complementing these findings, \citet{mueller-etal-2022-causal} applied counterfactual interventions to neuron activations to study how models encode agreement dependencies, and \citet{boguraev2025causal} used causal interventions to characterize shared mechanisms across filler-gap constructions. \citet{marks2024sparse} and \citet{leporiuncovering} isolated minimal subgraphs within models---so-called sparse feature circuits---that support subject-verb agreement.
+Complementing these findings, \citet{mueller-etal-2022-causal} applied counterfactual interventions to neuron activations to study how models encode agreement dependencies, \citet{boguraev2025causal} used causal interventions to characterize shared mechanisms across filler-gap constructions, and \citet{lu-etal-2025-paths} used interventions to improve factual recall accuracy in non-English languages. \citet{marks2024sparse} and \citet{leporiuncovering} isolated minimal subgraphs within models---so-called sparse feature circuits---that support subject-verb agreement.
 Using a feature-based approach, \citet{durrani2020analyzing} identified subsets of units predictive of performance on various syntactic tasks, such as part-of-speech tagging and chunking a text into constituents. \citet{duan2025syntax} introduced a syntactic selectivity index (SSI), which quantifies how strongly a model unit differentiates grammatical versus ungrammatical sentences for a given syntactic phenomenon relative to other phenomena based on activation magnitude.
 They then tracked how these high-SSI units emerge over the course of training, and showed that ablating high-SSI units increases perplexity on grammatical sentences.

 Prior work on multilingual models has shown that different languages rely on shared representations of syntactic structure.
 At the level of output probabilities, \citet{michaelov2023structural} and \citet{arnett2025acquisition} have studied cross-lingual generalization using structural priming approaches.
-At the level of full model representations, (morpho)syntactic features are encoded in shared geometries and patterns of unit activations \citep{chi-etal-2020-finding,papadimitriou2021deep,brinkmann2025large}, and at a more granular level, syntax-sensitive neurons and circuits generalize across languages (\citealp{devarda2024syntax, stanczak-etal-2022-neurons, ferrando2024similarity}; cf. \citealp{tang2024language}).
+At the level of full model representations, (morpho)syntactic features are encoded in shared geometries and patterns of unit activations \citep{chi-etal-2020-finding,papadimitriou2021deep,brinkmann2025large}, and at a more granular level, syntax-sensitive neurons and circuits generalize across languages (\citealp{devarda2024syntax, stanczak-etal-2022-neurons, ferrando2024similarity, zhang2025the}; cf. \citealp{tang2024language}).